Three Ways to Transition Back to School Well

 Make sure you identify a few things which are going to be the same as you go back to school, maybe what you have for breakfast and where you eat it.
 For me, even using the same mug every day helps me!
 I find it’s particularly helpful to have really small but significant spiritual rhythms to include God in our day, preferable something in the morning and something in the evening.

-I love using a Thanks Chart, filling in three things each day that I’m thankful for and three ways I’ve seen God’s goodness in the last 24 hours.
+I love using a Thanks Chart like this one, filling things each day that I’m thankful for, three ways I’ve seen God’s goodness in the last 24 hours.
 It’s really quick and simple but it helps refocus my mind at the start of each day.

 Maybe you can have 30 seconds or a minute of silence in the car or perhaps say hello to the same plants as you walk to school.
 Or maybe eat the same snack when you get home in the afternoon.
 If you drive to school, maybe have fun saying car prayers – looking out for cars which look like the car of someone you know and asking God to be with that person – or maybe it’s all about the chat and hot chocolate when you get back from school.